-Press At any I/O assignment position to move to the next I/O assignment in the submenu (eg pressing on ALRM1 will move you to ALRM2 if it exists)
+Press A any I/O assignment position to move to the next I/O assignment in the submenu (eg pressing A not already a not a

 Figure 15 Calibration Menu Tree Sheet 2

 Instrument Settings

 Units of Measurement

 The Units menu allows the units to be viewed and edited if necessary without the reloading of new application software.
 Any change in units will result in a full reset to initially downloaded settings.
 Therefore, any required changes to units of measurement should be made before changing any other settings.